disneystreaming/smithy4s/modules/docs/src/05-design/02-schemas.md

 Additionally, the constructor of the case class is also referenced in the Schema.

 Typically, the accessors are needed for encoding the data, which involves destructuring it to access its individual components.
-The labels are there to cater to serialisation mechanisms like JSON or XML, which apply some labelled nesting on component data.
+The labels are there to cater to serialisation mechanisms like JSON or XML, where sub-components of a piece of data are labelled and nested under a larger block.

 Conversely, the constructor is used for deserialisation, which involves reconstructing the data after all of its component values have been successfully deserialised.